spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Button.md

-!!! warning
-      The seperate button control was deprecated and integrated in the `ui5-spreadsheet-importer` component from version `0.26.0`.

 ## Button in Component

 The usage of the [UIComponent](https://sapui5.hana.ondemand.com/sdk/#/api/sap.ui.core.UIComponent) enables the possibility to return a button with the usage of a [ComponentContainer](https://sapui5.hana.ondemand.com/sdk/#/api/sap.ui.core.ComponentContainer).